Pediatric ultrasound (sonogram)

 Frequently Asked Questions

-• Why is my child having an ultrasound instead of an X-ray?
+• Why is my child having a pediatric ultrasound (sonogram) instead of an X-ray?

 An ultrasound is a good diagnostic tool for children because there is no radiation involved.
 The ultrasound examination can be performed without your child having to be sedated, to hold completely still or to hold their breath.

-• Will my child feel any pain with the ultrasound?
+• Will my child feel any pain with the pediatric ultrasound (sonogram)?

 While ultrasounds are typically pain-free, if the patient is experiencing pain in the imaging area of interest, there may be some discomfort with slight pressure of the transducer, which is sometimes necessary to visualize anatomy.

-• Can I stay with my child during the ultrasound?
+• Can I stay with my child during the pediatric ultrasound (sonogram)?

 You are welcome to stay with your child during the ultrasound.